 The beta test template shown here improves on the standard version of the P&L reporting template described in Analyzing Simulation Data.
 As shown below, the new template includes the original Profit & Loss report and KPIs and it adds a new feature that uses the EOQ formula to calculate optimal delivery amounts and frequencies for the stores.

 NOTE: Orange bordered boxes on screenshots above and below show where direct input from users is needed, the rest comes from downloaded simulation data.

-In addition to the P&L report and KPIs, there are two new tabs on the reporting template.
-The first tab has a dashboard which provides a high level view of overall supply chain performance.
-You can assign weights to each of the performance categories (Inventory, Transportation, and Storage).
-These weights reflect your strategy for improving operations – they focus attention on the performance categories you most want to improve.
+In addition to the original P&L report and KPIs, there are two new tabs in the beta test Optimizing & Reporting template.
+The first tab is the performance dashboard as shown below.
+It provides a high level view of overall supply chain performance.
+You assign weights to each of the performance categories (Inventory, Transportation, and Storage) to reflect your strategy for improving operations.
+Assign higher weights to things that are more important and it will focus attention on the performance categories you most want to improve.

-Based on comparing simulation results to predefined performance targets, the dashboard calculates percent effectiveness for each facility.
-And based on weighting assigned to each target, a net score is calculated for the whole supply chain.
+The dashboard then calculates percent effectiveness for each facility by comparing the simulation results to the predefined performance targets.
+Based on the weights assigned to each target, a net performance score is calculated for the whole supply chain.
 This is shown below circled in red.

-Based on this information, improvements can be made to the supply chain model (AKA the supply chain operating plan).
-The dashboard focuses attention on improvement opportunities such as:
+Based on this information, you then make specific improvements to your supply chain model (the model is also the supply chain operating plan).
+In the example above the dashboard focuses your attention on improvement opportunities such as:

 - Synchronize production at the factory with demand at the stores

 - Reduce on-hand inventory at stores to reduce inventory days of supply